 COB WALLS, BRICK, FLINT & STONE A SPECIALITY

 Lime is important to building conservation and has been used over many centuries in historic building.
-I use only lime in mortars and renders as the binder.
+We use only lime in mortars and renders as the binder.

 Lime mortar offers many advantages over modern cement.
 Lime mortars are softer and more porous than cement-based mortars.
 Moisture can therefore evaporate through the mortar rather than through the bricks or stones of a building.
 Moisture levels in the brick or stone walls do not build up, which in turn prevents the build-up of harmful soluble salts in the masonry.
 These salts are often the cause of deterioration to the fabric of a building.
 The signs of this are spalling in bricks and stone.

-A lot of my work involves the replacement of cement mortar with a lime mortar.
-It is important to rake out the old mortar to at least 15mm.
+A lot of our work involves the replacement of cement mortar with a lime mortar.
+It is important to rake out the old mortar to a good depth.
 The use of the correct tools and working with care is vital to prevent damage to the fabric of the building during this raking out process.